jonreid/XcodeCoverage/README.md

 ![XcodeCoverage](http://qualitycoding.org/jrwp/wp-content/uploads/2014/03/XcodeCoverage.png)

-These scripts provide a simple way to generate HTML reports of the code coverage of your Xcode project.
+XcodeCoverage provides a simple way to generate reports of the code coverage of your Xcode project.
+Generated reports include HTML and Cobertura XML.

+Coverage data excludes Apple's SDKs, and the exclusion rules can be customized.

 Installation: Standard